 I am a reader in public health nutrition at the University of Westminster.
 I originally trained in social anthropology and my work thus focuses on the social and policy aspects of nutrition, particularly socio-cultural factors influencing food use and dietary intake.
 I have worked in the UK and internationally in both research and consultancy.
 The latter includes work for public sector organizations including the UK Department for International Development (DfID), the Wellcome Trust, World Health Organization(WHO), American Institute for Cancer Research (AICR), United States Agency for International Development (USAID) and the UK Food Standards Agency (FSA).
 I was a member of the project management panel that oversaw the FSA's large 2007 - 2009 study on consumer understanding of front-of-pack food labels that underpins current UK policy.
 I was also a member of the FSA Advisory Group 2009-2010 for their review of reviews to examine the effectiveness of dietary interventions and on the GAIN (Global Alliance for Improved Nutrition) advisory group to oversee the development of their Focused Ethnographic Survey approach.
 In 2010 I provided input to the UK Government Foresight Assessment The Future of Food and Farming.
-Currently I am a member of the FSA's Social Science Research Committee, one of the UK Government's Scientific Advisory Committees.
+From 2011- 2018 I was a member of the FSA's Social Science Research Committee, one of the UK Government's Scientific Advisory Committees and remain on the FSA Register of Specialists.

-My research focuses on the interface between social science and public health nutrition, and within this the application of the theory and methods of social science to public health nutrition; and the evaluation of public health interventions and the use of participatory and qualitative methods in this.
+My research focuses on the interface between social science and public health nutrition, and within this the application of the theory and methods of social science to public health nutrition.
+Particular areas of interest are the evaluation of public health interventions; the use of participatory and qualitative methods in this; food safety and the social construction of risk.
+A new area of interest is food systems and their governance in light of the contemporary challenges, such as climate change and Brexit.
+On-going research includes the evaluation of a project in Tower Hamlets to address holiday hunger and further analyses of the UK Food Standards Agency's flagship survey Food and You with the The National Centre for Social Statistics.

-- A cluster randomized controlled trial of the Well London community interventions to address social and structural determinants of physical, activity, diet and mental wellbeing.
-This is funded by the Wellcome Trust and the project has been led by UEL and includes research partners at LSTHM as well as UoW.
+- 2008 - 2011 a cluster randomized controlled trial of the Well London community interventions to address social and structural determinants of physical, activity, diet and mental wellbeing.
+This was funded by the Wellcome Trust and the project was led by UEL and included research partners at LSTHM as well as UoW.
 Professor Angela Clow of SSHL and I have led a longitudinal qualitative study nested within the wider CRCT to illuminate causal pathways.
-The project commenced Feb 2008.

 - A business survey to identify alternative control measures to control E.coli 0157 funded by the FSA 2013.